 Home ventilation has evolved over time alongside ever-changing building standards, energy goals and daily life activities.
-Our modern understanding of the importance of ventilation is still developing, but the need for ventilation has always existed.
+Our modern understanding of the importance of ventilation is still developing, but the need for indoor ventilation has always existed.
 In fact, the Romans are credited with developing early heating and ventilation systems in the third century BC.
-Since humans first used open fires to heat living spaces, society has in turn needed methods to ventilate said spaces.
+Since humans first used open fires to heat living spaces, society has, in turn, needed methods to ventilate the indoor spaces we occupy.

 Before the 20th Century

-One of the first official laws regarding ventilation was created in 1631 by England’s King Charles I. It was decided that bad indoor air caused by home heating methods were creating health problems.
+One of the first official laws regarding ventilation was created in 1631 by England’s King Charles I. They found that home heating methods resulted in bad indoor air and subsequent health problems.
 The result: all homes and living spaces in England had to have 10-foot ceilings at a minimum and windows had to be higher than their width to improve natural ventilation indoors.

-The first ventilation per occupant measurement was recommended in the late 19th century.
-American physician J. Billings argued for higher ventilation rates and suggested 30 cfm per person as a minimum and 60 cfm per person as the goal.
-These recommendations were adopted by the American Society of Ventilation Engineers (ASHVE).
+Later, in the late 19th century, an American doctor recommended the first ventilation per occupant measurement.
+Physician J. Billings argued for higher ventilation rates and suggested 30 cfm (cubic feet per minute) per person as a minimum and 60 cfm per person as the goal.
+The then American Society of Ventilation Engineers (ASHVE) adopted these recommendations.

 Massachusetts was the first state to make 30 cfm per occupant a law in 1914.
 Twenty-two states soon followed suit and created ventilation laws and standards of their own.
 ASHVE became the American Society of Heating, Refrigerating and Air-Conditioning Engineers (ASHRAE), and the organization published a code of minimum ventilation requirements for the first time in the 1920s.

-Despite the focus on ventilation, it was not seen as a prevalent concern.
-At the time, homes were not well insulated and air circulation between indoors and outdoors occurred due to leaks and cracks.
+Despite the apparent focus on ventilation, it was not a prevalent concern for most.
+At the time, homes were poorly insulated and air circulation between indoor and outdoor spaces occurred due to leaks and cracks in the building envelope.
 Because there were minimal construction codes advising for airtight houses, spaces had a natural built-in ventilation method.

-Compared to early recommendations, ventilation standards have actually decreased.
-Today, the ventilation recommendation is that homes “receive 0.35 air changes per hour but not less than 15 cfm per person.”
-Recent studies on ventilation and health effects, however, suggest higher ventilation rates are needed.
-For now, though, 15 cfm is considered the minimum for good home ventilation.
+Today, the industry standard and ventilation recommendations are as follows: homes should “receive 0.35 air changes per hour but not less than 15 cfm per person.”
+However, recent studies on the health effects of indoor ventilation suggest that higher ventilation rates are needed.
+But for now, 15 cfm is considered the minimum rate for healthy home ventilation.
 And that number is already difficult for a majority of homes across America to achieve.

 So, what has changed in the way we design and build homes that makes good ventilation hard to maintain?
 Most modern homes today:

-- Are well insulated – making it easier to maintain comfortable temperatures indoors, however at a cost to indoor air quality and ventilation.
+- Are well insulated, which makes it easier to maintain a comfortable indoor temperature … to the detriment of indoor air quality and ventilation.

-- Are built with energy-efficiency in mind – Older homes have a reputation for being drafty.
-Outdoor air finds its way inside thanks to cracks, leaks and openings in a house’s foundation and around windows and doors.
+- Are built with energy-efficiency in mind.
+Older homes have a reputation for being drafty.
+Outdoor air finds its way inside thanks to cracks, leaks and openings in a house’s foundation.
 This made HVAC systems less effective and more costly.
 Hence, the shift to today’s goals of energy-efficient homes that make the most of the HVAC system.

-- Include air-conditioning – which was not a given before the 1950s.
-It was only in the mid-century, after World War II, that air-conditioning became the norm and homes were expected to include A/C.
+- Include air-conditioning which was not a given before the 1950s.
+It wasn’t until mid-century, post World War II America that air-conditioning became the norm.
+Now, the expectaiton is that new construction includes A/C.

 For these reasons, modern homes lack natural ventilation.
 And despite the many benefits of tighter, more energy-efficient homes, these changes had a significant negative impact on home ventilation.
-The consequence: airtight builds mean stale air, hazardous indoor pollutants and odors all remain inside and in our breathing air longer.
+The consequence: airtight construction means stale air, hazardous indoor pollutants and odors all remain inside and in our breathing air longer.

 A home ventilation system improves air circulation, air exchange and air quality.
 There are exhaust-only, supply-only and balanced home ventilation systems options available.
-We recommend opting for balanced ventilation systemsbecause they combine the best of both worlds (the exhaust and supply processes.)
+We recommend opting for balanced ventilation systems because they combine the best of both worlds (the exhaust and supply processes) without compromising airflow.
 There are two types of balanced mechanical ventilation systems to choose from, ERVs and HRVs.
 Both work by using fans and ductwork to pull fresh outdoor air in and push stale indoor air out.
 The best option for your home will depend on location, climate and what other air quality problems your space struggles with.

 Mechanical ventilation is the solution for airtight homes and for spaces with leaky uncontrolled air.
-But how do mechanical ventilators differ for older homes compared to new homes?
+But how do mechanical ventilation upgrades differ for older homes compared to new homes?

-Older builds are inherently leaky.
+Older homes and buildings are inherently leaky.
 They benefit from a certain level of natural ventilation that helps circulate indoor air.
 However, uncontrolled air leakage and exchange is not a good enough ventilation method.
-The added natural ventilation found in older homes simply means the space meets the ventilation standard (and that isn’t saying much.)
+The added natural ventilation found in older homes simply means the space meets the minimum ventilation standard—and that isn’t saying much.

-You also should consider that the air source is not ideal.
-Many drafty areas originate from a basement or crawlspace, usually suffering from poor air quality.
+You also should consider that the incoming air source is not ideal.
+Many incoming air sources in drafty homes originate from a basement, crawlspace or outdoors, usually suffering from poor air quality.
 Harmful pollutants like radon and other soil gases in addition to mold, mildew, VOCs and formaldehyde are likely entering the home alongside the air flowing in from these areas.

-Plus, in addition to all of these problems, most leaky homes actually require air-sealing.
-And once an older home is re-insulated and renovated, it faces the same problems a newer construction would.
+Plus, in addition to all of these problems, most leaky homes actually require air sealing.
+Then, once an older home is renovated and weatherized, it faces similar new construction airtight problems.

 For newer construction, mechanical ventilation is practically a given.
-In fact, it’s actually considered best practice among home builders to create an airtight home and improve ventilation after the fact.
-This is because in the long run, it’s still healthier for occupants and more cost-effective to build airtight homes.
+In fact, creating an airtight home and improving ventilation after is actually considered a best practice among home builders.
+This is because, in the long run, it’s still healthier for occupants and more cost-effective to build airtight homes.
 It just means homeowners should choose home ventilation upgrades to counteract the negative energy-efficiency effects.
-Or as recent ASHRAE standards suggest, build tight and ventilate right.
+Or as recent ASHRAE standards suggest and the saying goes: build tight and ventilate right.

 Choosing Home Ventilation Upgrades

 The best home ventilation option is one that allows for greater control over your home’s air.
-And controlled air is only possible with the addition of a mechanical ventilation system.
-Whether you live in an older build, a new construction or a home that falls somewhere in between–all likely suffer from poor ventilation for some reason!
+And controlled air exchange is only possible with the addition of a mechanical ventilation system.
+Whether you live in an older build, new construction or a home that falls somewhere in between—all likely suffer from poor ventilation for some reason!
 Every house would greatly benefit from a mechanical ventilation system with improved indoor air quality.
-We can put you in touch with a local IAQ expert in your area who can help determine the best home ventilation system for your space!